DKH707/RSVP-App/README.md

-# Full-Stack Web Application for Event Announcement
+# Full-Stack Web Application for Event RSVP

 <i>This repository was created and designed by Derek Hopkins</i>